Glossary

 Co-Signer

-An individual who, by signed a loan promissory note along with the borrower, becomes equally responsible for the loan debt.
+An individual who, by signing a loan promissory note along with the borrower, becomes equally responsible for the loan debt.

 Completed Credits